-Not only will our national titleholder take home the Supreme Winner title and a $15,000 prize package from The Ned, she will also get the chance to compete in Melbourne in MYER Fashions on the Field at the Melbourne Cup Carnival 2020.
+Not only will our national titleholder take home the Supreme Winner title and a $15,000 prize package from The Ned, she will also get the chance to compete in Melbourne in the Fashions on the Field competition at the Melbourne Cup Carnival 2021 as part of a $5,000 prize from the Victoria Racing Club.

 Today we've outlined how the competition works, what events will see their winner automatically qualify for its Regional Final AND answered some FAQs.